statesauce/redux-saga-web3/README.md

 An out-of-the-box state management library for Ethereum and web3.

-:warning: This is unfinished software.
-Please use at your own risk.
+:warning: This is alpha software.
+There may be breaking changes.

 #### Installation